curusarn/ctu-fit-mi-mpc/0_sso/README.md

 ### class StringData
 This class takes care of the dirty work.
 It does all the casting, bitwise operations.
 However it does not contain any advanced logic.
-The sole purpose of this class is to provide comfortable interface for data access to `String` class.
+The sole purpose of this class is to provide comfortable interface for data manipulation.